You Made a Fool of Death with Your Beauty: Background

 The novel is Emezi's first romance novel and they stated that the novel was partly inspired by the Florence + the Machine song "Hunger".
 Emezi pulled the title of the book from the song lyrics after trying alternative names for the novel which they felt didn't fit.
 While writing the novel, they did not want it to fall under the regular trope of romance novels and instead made it about an illicit love triangle.
 Emezi wrote the novel with a queer gaze and also had it feature a supportive queer friendship.
-They deviated from the normal heterosexual romance trope, and made it a queer romance with the main characters Feyi and Alim being bisexual and Joy being a lesbian.
+They deviated from the typical heterosexual romance trope by making it a romance involving queer characters, with the main characters Feyi and Alim being bisexual and Joy being a lesbian.
 Feyi's art in the novel is also based on Emezi's experience as a visual artist.

 Reception

 The book received generally positive critical acclaim and reception.
 It was the most anticipated book of 2022 by multiple media outlets including Vogue, Thrillist, Essence, The Washington Post and Vulture.
-Writing for Vogue, Emma Specter praised the writing stating that "Emezi can write a love story like no other."
+For British Vogue, Olivia Marks praises the book: “Akwaeke Emezi has taken on the romance genre to deliver an unforgettable tale of modern love—and one of this year’s most sizzling reads.”

 The New York Times Book Review praised the novel calling it "[A]n unabashed ode to living with, and despite, pain and mortality…and it could appeal especially to people who, living through an isolating pandemic that has accelerated loss, hunger for more joie de vivre."
 A review from PopSugar called the novel "A riveting and emotional exploration of grief and taking a second chance on love."
 Publishers Weekly noted that it "...is sure to tug at readers' heartstrings."